Understand the basics of the Working Time Regulations in the UK, working hours trends, holidays and special leave.

 The break period can be varied under the terms of a collective or workforce agreement, provided the employer undertakes to provide equivalent periods of compensatory rest.
 Organisations cannot reduce the period by making an individual agreement with any worker.

 The Working Time Regulations do not make any provision regarding payment for such breaks; this is a contractual matter.

-- An uninterrupted weekly rest period of not less than 24 hours (although this can be aggregated to one uninterrupted rest period of 48 hours a fortnight).
+Workers also must have an uninterrupted minimum weekly rest period of not less than 24 hours (although this can be aggregated to one uninterrupted rest period of 48 hours a fortnight).

-There are also a number of special workers who may not be entitled to rest breaks and daily and weekly rest periods (for example those engaged in ‘security and surveillance activities’ requiring a permanent presence for example security guards).
-Another important set of workers who are exempt are those whose working time is unmeasured, such as managing executives who are exempt from all the main elements of the Regulations.
+Some workers may not be entitled to rest breaks and daily and weekly rest periods.
+The exclusions include jobs where there is a need for continuity of service or production, such as some offshore workers, security guards, hospital, residential, airport, dock or prison workers, as well as some of those in media, postal, telecommunications, transport and some public services.
+Another important set of workers who are exempt are those whose working time is unmeasured, such as managing executives who are exempt from some of the elements of the WTR.